Creating a tense atmosphere in a story is a true skill, and in this guide, you’re going to learn how to build and create tension in writing.

 “It is cold at 6:40 in the morning of a March day in Paris, and seems even colder when a man is about to be executed by firing squad.”

 How did you feel reading this sentence?
 Did you want to know more?
 Did questions pop into your mind?
 Who is being executed?
 For what?
 Why that time of day?
-All of these questions create tension and encourages us to keep reading.
+All of these questions create tension and encourage us to keep reading.

 - Friction is another way to build tension.
 Situations which don’t go together, the clash of opposing forces.